Why taxes on carbon pollution are essential,

 - Carbon taxes should be phased in so businesses and households have time to adapt.

 - A carbon tax can be structured to soften the impacts of added costs by distributing tax revenues to households (“dividends”) or reducing other taxes (“tax-shifting”).

-- Support for a carbon tax is growing steadily among public officials; economists; scientists; policy experts; business, religious, and environmental leaders; and ordinary citizens.
+- Support for a carbon tax is growing among public officials; economists; scientists; policy experts; business, religious, and environmental leaders; and ordinary citizens.